Dejan Kostic (Link to Full CV)

 Short biography

 Dejan Kostic obtained his Ph.D. in Computer Science at the Duke University.
 He spent the last two years of his studies and a brief stay as a postdoctoral scholar at the University of California, San Diego.
 He received his Master of Science degree in Computer Science from the University of Texas at Dallas, and his Bachelor of Science degree in Computer Engineering and Information Technology from the University of Belgrade (ETF), Serbia.
 From 2006 until 2012 he worked as a tenure-track Assistant Professor at the School of Computer and Communications Sciences at EPFL (Ecole Polytechnique Federale de Lausanne), Switzerland.
 In 2010, he received a European Research Council (ERC) Starting Investigator Award.
 From 2012 until June 2014, he worked at the IMDEA Networks Institute (Madrid, Spain) as a Research Associate Professor with tenure.
 He is a Professor of Internetworking at KTH since April 2014.
 In 2017, he received a European Research Council (ERC) Consolidator Award.
+In 2024, he was named a Wallenberg Scholar.

 Contact